supernnova/SuperNNova/README.md

 - eliminate physics-analysis only features in group_features_list
 - data_utils list_training_features to normalize in config
 - implement different normalizations
+- SNID, SNTYPE in metadata
+- load all data previous --data_testing)

 ## tests
 - runs without salt fit
 - can use a photometric time window
 - can deal with incomplete type dictionaries
 - can deal with two different sntypes for type Ia

 ### Read the documentation
 For the main branch: